 16. Koh Rong, Cambodia

-This island is mostly undeveloped and the interior is a thick jungle; there’s also little infrastructure in general.
-Further, there’s not much to do on Koh Rong other than relax on the beach, swim, snorkel, eat, and drink, but for many – all of the above describes the perfect vacation, indeed.
+This island is mostly undeveloped, and the interior is a thick jungle with little infrastructure.
+Further, there’s not much to do on Koh Rong other than relax on the beach, swim, snorkel, eat, and drink, but for many – all of the above describes the perfect vacation.
 This is one place where you can truly disappear for a few days and can fully get away from everything.

 17. Phu Quoc, Vietnam